siwei-noaa/subgrid_topo/README.md

 # subgrid_topo

-This includes scripts for processing raw DEM data to get the required subgrid information.
+This includes scripts for processing high-resolution DEM data to get the required subgrid information.
 To use these scripts, a lot of GIS libraries are required.
 For more details, you can refer to [how to install Python + GIS](https://automating-gis-processes.github.io/2016/Installing_Anacondas_GIS.html)

 # Steps in getting subgrid information

-##### Step 1.
+#### Step 1.
 Download.
-  High-resolution DEM data are required for get the subgrid information.
+  High-resolution DEM data are required for getting the subgrid information.
   Generally, DEM can be downloaded from
   <https://www.usgs.gov/core-science-systems/ngp/tnm-delivery/>.